-In New South Wales 3.7.4.0 is replaced with the following:
+3.7.4.0 is replaced with the following clause in New South Wales:

-Performance Requirement P2.3.4 is satisfied for a Class 1 building located in a designated bushfire prone area if it is constructed in accordance with the following-
+Performance Requirement P2.3.4 is satisfied for a Class 1 building in a designated bushfire prone area if it is constructed in accordance with the following:

-- (a) AS 3959 Construction of buildings in bushfire-prone areas, excluding Section 2 "Site Bushfire Attack Assessment", which is replaced by Planning for Bushfire Protection, Appendix 3 "Site Assessment for Bushfire Attack"; or - (b) subclause (a) as modified by the development consent following consultation with NSW Rural Fire Service under section 79BA of the Environmental Planning and Assessment Act 1979; or - (c) subclause (a) as modified for the development consent with a bushfire safety authority issued under section 100B of the Rural Fires Act 1997 for the purposes of integrated development.
+- (a) AS 3959, except for Section 2 "Site Bushfire Attack Assessment" which is replaced by the site assessment methodology of Appendix 3 of Planning for Bushfire Protection; or - (b) the requirements of (a) above as modified by the development consent following consultation with the NSW Rural Fire Service under section 79BA of the Environmental Planning and Assessment Act 1979; or - (c) the requirements of (a) above as modified by development consent with a bushfire safety authority issued under section 100B of the Rural Fires Act 1997 for the purposes of integrated development.

-3.7.4.0 is replaced by the following clause in South Australia:
+3.7.4.0 does not apply in South Australia.